ansonj/stonks-cli/README.md

 ## Todo

 1. Create database support
-    1. Have the tool create a sqlite at your chosen location, using some kind of versioning, starting at version zero
     1. Define and implement the transaction table (increment version)
 1. Define flow to record buys
 1. Add some of your data!